N & E

 August 1815

-7 August 1815 – Napoleon was transferred aboard the HMS Northumberland, which set sail to the island of St. Helena, located in the middle of the South Atlantic.
+9 August 1815 – The Northumberland sails for the island of Saint Helena, located in the middle of the South Atlantic.

 October 1815